Reasons for the Green Bay Packers' Success

 3. Player Leadership

 As well as the general manager and coaches have selected and trained players, it is ultimately the performance of the players on the gridiron that wins games.
 Besides talented players, every team needs leaders on both offense and defense.
 Aaron Rodgers and guard Josh Sitton are two uncontested leaders on offense.
 Rodgers plays no favorites and is doing everything he can for the needs of the team.
 He has been spreading the ball around to all of his talented receivers.
 When his teammates mess up a play, he is not afraid to let them know.
 This was seen when he took tight end Jermichael Finley to task for running bad passing routes in a Bears game a few years ago.
-Sitton plays an important position as guard and is the leader on the offensive line.
+Sitton plays an important position as a guard and is the leader on the offensive line.
 He must recognize all defensive alignments and call out blocking schemes to other line players.
 He has been playing excellently both as a leader and an all-pro this year.

 Charles Woodson and Clay Matthews were both the heart and soul of Green Bay's defense.
 Woodson is listed as a cornerback, but he did more than that in games.
 Based on different defensive alignments devised by Capers, Woodson would line up anywhere on the field and frequently blitz the quarterback.
 He is a very intelligent player and set an example by giving more than 100% every play.
 He would never quit on a play much like outside linebacker Clay Matthews.
 Both players are very intense, intelligent, and they worked well together and with the team in making their teammates better players.